 - Process approach: Everything a business does can be broken down into a series of steps, which can be either internal or external to the business.
 Each step can be analyzed, measured and improved upon.
 When activities and resources are managed and controlled as a process, desired results can be achieved.
 As such, all employees are responsible for coming up with ways of executing the processes they are involved in effectively.

 - System Approach To Management: All interrelated processes should be managed as a system.
-This will ensure that improvement efforts are focused on key processes and ensure that these processes are integrated in a way that will achieve the desired results.
+This will ensure that improvement efforts are focused on key processes and also ensure that these processes are integrated in a way that will achieve the desired results.

 - Fact-based decisions: TQM requires that organizations collect data that can be analyzed to improve decision-making, reach agreements on key business directions and make predictions based on historical data.